 Commitment fee reimbursements due to participating institutions within the next three years have been accrued as it is probable payment will be made and the liability can be reasonably estimated.
-The Authority had commitment fees payable of \$3.3M included in the other liabilities section of the Statement of Net Position at June 30, 2014 and June 30, 2013.
+Reimbursements due within the next fiscal year are \$2.9M and included in Other liabilities - current on the Statement of Net Position at June 30, 2015.
+Non-current commitment fee reimbursements are included in Other liabilities - non-current on the Statement of Net Position and were \$1.2M and \$3.3M at June 30, 2015 and June 30, 2014, respectively.